Protected/beatsaber-notehistory/README.md

 The default is **0.3**, meaning cuts will appear roughly 30% down the track.
 This is calibrated for 1920x1080.
 If you play at very high resolutions you can probably decrease this value.
 It may be possible to increase it if you play at lower resolutions.

-You can set this value close to 0 if you don't want to use trackFromSpawn.
+You can set this value to 0 if you don't want to use `trackFromSpawn`.

 ### `prop`